 Saturday Night Special

-Back in 1968, the Gun Control Act cut off the supply of cheap handguns from Europe into the US.
+Well, it was technically “banned,” but it was mostly a marketing trick because it wasn’t imported to the United States because of the low interest.
+In 1968, the Gun Control Act cut off the supply of cheap handguns from Europe into the US.
 Those weapons were known as Saturday Night Special.
 New Gun Control Act established a point system that makers had to follow to get their guns eligible for import.

 Technical specifications: Glock 25